MichalDec1984/Bhagaskara-project/README.md

 Technology used: <strong>HTML, SASS, JS, jQuery</strong>.
 Preview: <a href="https://michaldec1984.github.io/Bhagaskara-project/">"Bhagaskara"- website project</a>.

 Project is in progress (it needs some web search engines optimatization).
-Now it is best to see it on Chrome.
+Now it is best to see it on Chrome and Firefox.